steog88/PhysBiblio/README.md

 In this way, the amount of data traffic is higher, but the server-side load for INSPIRE-HEP is much more sustainable.

 The easiest way to do this (in Linux) is to use a cron job that will run daily or weekly and the command `PhysBiblio daily` or `PhysBiblio weekly` (see also [3.
 Command line usage](#3-command-line-usage)).
+The `daily` (`weekly`) routines will download the updates of the last day (week) from the INSPIRE-HEP database and update the local database.

 To set your cron job, use `crontab -e` and add one of the following lines:
 ```
 0 7 * * * /path/to/PhysBiblio daily > /path/to/log_daily_`date "+\%y\%m\%d"`.log 2>&1